Uday1017/rightfit-hr-agent/Deployment.md

 ## Security Notes

 - Never commit `.env` files to GitHub — all secrets are in Railway Variables
-- MongoDB Atlas network access is set to `0.0.0.0/0` for Railway compatibility — restrict to Railway's IP range for stricter security
+- Ensure your MongoDB Atlas network access allows connections from your deployment platform.
+Restrict access whenever possible.
 - JWT secret should be a random string of at least 32 characters
 - Gmail App Password is used instead of your actual Gmail password
 - Qdrant API key restricts access to your vector database